 Either for a leave of absence or permanently, ensure that you hand over responsibility for all hazardous material, equipment, and research to your supervisor.

 All students are to complete the following HDR Supervisor’s Checklist for Exiting Students prior to leaving Curtin.

-For staff, please use the Hazardous Materials Staff Exit Tool to ensure you have appropriately handed over responsibility for all hazardous materials and equipment before departing Curtin.
+For staff, please use the Staff exit check list link below, to ensure you have appropriately handed over responsibility for all hazardous materials and equipment before departing Curtin.

 Join the Hazardous Materials User Forum